Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/modules/policies/README.md

 ## Phased Rollout Strategy - Continuous Deployment

-A policy change in a PR will be deployed and validated in the *TEST* tenant.
+A policy change in a PR will be deployed and validated in the *CANARY* management group structure.

-If approved it will be deployed to the *PRODUCTION* tenant.
+If approved it will be deployed to the *PRODUCTION* management group structure.

 ## How To